 - pay by weight-bands

 - weight allowance charges.
-Standing charges are still going to be allowed but the bin companies will also have to incorporate a charge that relates to the amount of waste a household produces.
+Fixed / Standing charges are still going to be allowed but the bin companies will also have to incorporate a charge that relates to the amount of waste a household produces.
+This is normally in the form a charge per kg once you exceed a set weight per lift.

-Note: If you live in a town with a population of over 500 – your bin provider is obliged to give you a brown bin for food waste and other organic waste.
+Note: If you live in a town with a population of over 500 – your bin provider is obliged to give you a brown bin for food waste and other organic waste such as garden waste.
 This was supposed to have been the case since 2016 – but it seems some waste companies have not been providing them in some areas.

-Food waste is typically the heaviest waste – so by putting all your food waste in the brown compost bin you will reduce any weight related charges on your general waste.
+Food / garden waste is typically the heaviest waste – so by putting all your organic waste in the brown compost bin you will reduce any weight-related charges on your general waste.

 Charges for Recycling Bins

-The majority of bin companies didn’t initially charge for green recycling bins – but that started to change in 2018 because of the increased costs of recycling.
+The majority of bin companies didn’t initially charge for green recycling bins – but some companies started to charge in 2018 because of the increased costs of recycling.
+However – many companies still take recycling bins for free as part of a household waste collection plan.